Fideism: Fideism rejected by the Catholic Church

-Catholic doctrine rejects fideism.
-The Catechism of the Catholic Church, representing Catholicism's great regard for Thomism, affirms that it is a Catholic doctrine that God's existence can indeed be demonstrated by reason.
-Aquinas' position, which is to be distinguished from rationalism, has deep roots in Western Christianity; it goes back to Anselm of Canterbury's observation that the role of reason was to explain faith more fully: fides quaerens intellectum, "faith seeking understanding", is his formula.
+Catholic doctrine rejects fideism, with its earliest condemnations dating back to 1348.
+The Catechism of the Catholic Church, affirms that it is a Catholic doctrine that God's existence can indeed be demonstrated by reason.

-The official position of the Catholic Church is that while the existence of the one God can in fact be demonstrated by reason, nevertheless on account of the distortion of human nature caused by the first sin, humans can be deluded to deny the claims of reason that demonstrate God's existence.
 The Anti-Modernist oath promulgated by Pope Pius X required Catholics to affirm that:

 Similarly, the Catechism of the Catholic Church teaches that:

 Pope John Paul II's encyclical Fides et Ratio also affirms that God's existence is in fact demonstrable by reason, and that attempts to reason otherwise are the results of sin.
 In the encyclical, John Paul II warned against "a resurgence of fideism, which fails to recognize the importance of rational knowledge and philosophical discourse for the understanding of faith, indeed for the very possibility of belief in God".

 Fideist currents in Catholic thought

-Historically, there have been a number of fideist strains within the Catholic orbit.
-Traditionalism, exemplified in the nineteenth century by Joseph de Maistre, emphasized faith in tradition as the means of divine revelation.
-The claims of reason are multiple, and various people have argued rationally for several contradictory things: in this environment, the safest course is to hold true to the faith that has been preserved through tradition, and to resolve to accept what the Church has historically taught.
-In his essay Du pape ("On the Pope"), de Maistre argued that it was historically inevitable that all of the Protestant churches would eventually seek reunification and refuge in the Catholic Church: science was the greater threat, it threatened all religious faith, and "no religion can resist science, except one".

-Another refuge of fideist thinking within the Catholic Church is the concept of "signs of contradiction".
+Another course of fideist thinking within the Catholic Church is the concept of "signs of contradiction".
 According to this belief, the holiness of certain people and institutions is confirmed by the fact that other people contest their claims: this opposition is held to be worthy of comparison to the opposition met by Jesus Christ himself.
-This opposition and contradiction does not inherently prove something is true in Catholic thought, but only acts an additional possible indication of its truth.
-The idea of the sign of contradiction is related to the conviction that, while human reason is still operative, the distortion of fallen human nature causes concrete instances of reasoning to grope and often to go astray.
+This opposition and contradiction does not inherently prove something is true in Catholic thought, but acts an additional possible indication of its truth.
+The idea of the sign of contradiction is related to the conviction that, while human reason is still operative, the distortion of fallen human nature causes some instances of reasoning to go astray.